08 Oct 2026 (Available)

 Prerequisites

-Recommended that you are working in a leadership role.
+Recommended that you are working in a leadership role and have an understanding of leadership and management theory.

 Tell me more about this course